Grand Rapids, MI 49548-2101

 Fax: (616) 365-9254

-Students at this level will start to use the correct arm strokes for freestyle and backstroke, including the proper sideways (bilateral) breathing technique for freestyle.
+Students at this level in our swim lesson program will start to use the correct arm strokes for freestyle and backstroke, including the proper sideways (bilateral) breathing technique for freestyle.
 Students will start to coordinate their arms and legs with proper breathing.
 Students will also be introduced to the breaststroke kick on their back.
 Upon completing freestyle and backstroke swimming techniques, students will advance to the next level.

 Swim students at Level 4 are refining the skills they have learned in previous three levels.
 Students will improve their backstroke, and should be able to swim full lengths of the pool in each of these strokes.
 In addition, students will continue to work on the breaststroke kick, adding the arm strokes.
 Also, at this level students are introduced to the butterfly kick on their front and back.
 Upon mastering these skills, students will advance to Level 5—The GRNSA Swim Stroke School.